Hisss: Production

 The film was shot simultaneously in English and Hindi.
 Famed special effects designer Robert Kurtzman was responsible for developing the look of the Snake Woman.
 Hisss was shot in the jungles of Kerala, India.
-It was also shot in Mumbai, Chennai, Madh Island, and in the studios of Filmistan.
+It was also shot in Mumbai, Chennai, Madh Island and in the studios of Filmistan.
 The film was edited by American Tony Ciccone, who is also credited with additional sound design.
-His editing credit is represented on preliminary on-line posters as "Anthony Ciccone."

-Mooppan Raghavan, tribal leader of Thalikakal settlement in Kerala, and over a dozen members of his tribe were recruited as extras.

-A documentary, titled Despite The Gods, about director Jennifer Lynch's struggle to make the film was released in 2012.
+Mooppan Raghavan, tribal leader of the Thalikakal settlement in Kerala and over a dozen members of his tribe were recruited as extras.
+A documentary, titled Despite The Gods, about director Jennifer Lynch's struggle to make the film, was released in 2012.